apache/incubator-heron/contrib/kafka9/vagrant/README.md

 vagrant ssh master -c "./submit-custom-topology-mesos.sh <jar_file_name> <main_class_name> <topology_name> <args>"
 ```

-For the required dependencies and the packing that would work, please check `KafkaMirror` topology `BUILD` file.
+For the required dependencies and the packing that would work, please check the example topologies `BUILD` files.